matvej-g/transcendence/notes_milena.md

 - in example of user management -> who will write the typescript?
 Me or Ivan?

 ## general questions:
-- will all data come in json format from the backend?
+- will all data come in json format from the backend? -> yes